quicwg/base-drafts/draft-ietf-quic-recovery.md

 on the latest RTT information after receiving an acknowledgement.
 The PTO backoff is reset upon receiving an acknowledgement unless it's a client unsure if the the server has validated the client's address.
-Not resetting the backoff during peer addresss validation ensures the client's anti-deadlock timer is not set too aggressively when the server is slow in responding with handshake data.
+Not resetting the backoff during peer address validation ensures the client's anti-deadlock timer is not set too aggressively when the server is slow in responding with handshake data.

 This exponential reduction in the sender's rate is important because